 Leigh has been working as an Occupational therapist since 2003 in a range of different settings including hospitals, clinics, schools, and community work as well as in private practice in South Africa, England, and Australia.
 She is especially interested in and passionate about working with children with autism, sensory processing and regulatory challenges, learning problems, motor problems such as dyspraxia, and attentional problems.
 Leigh has considerable experience in working with school aged children and adolescents as well as early intervention.
 She is able to use a range of different intervention tools both structured and naturalistic such as floortime.

-Kerry is an Occupational Therapist with 38 years of experience in the field and has joined our Sensory Connections team in 2017.
+Kerry is an Occupational Therapist with nearly 4 decades of experience in the field and joined our Sensory Connections team in 2017.
 She is an expert clinician in the field of early intervention with infants, toddlers, and children.
 Kerry has extensive qualifications in neuro developmental therapies, sensory processing including listening therapies.
 For many years Kerry ran private practices in her home country of South Africa and is involved in supervision , mentoring and training programs for parents and professionals.
 Kerry has undertaking extensive training in Developmentally and Relationship based approaches and she has been selected for the trainer program in DIR/Floortime with Profectum following her completion of the Fellows Training Program.

 Working with the parents of young children to support them and help them become the primary agents of change for their child's development is Kerry's passion.
 She will primarily be working in Early Intervention in her work with Sensory Connections as well as expanding our professional training and consultancy work.